unlock your super before you retire

 • Dom can reduce his working hours without reducing his income.

-• Income stream payments are generally tax-free, and investment earnings will continue to be taxed at up to 15%.
+• Income stream payments are generally tax-free, and investment earnings will continue to be taxed at 15%.

 Key considerations